Objectives of the Selection of Materials

 - Insufficient Use – material is no longer in demand

 - Space limitations

 - As the demand for popular items wanes, some or all duplicate copies may be withdrawn.

 - Replacement Copies – Items withdrawn due to poor condition may be replaced.
 The selection criteria in section 2.12 shall govern whether or not a replacement is purchased

-Reconsideration of MaterialsUpon receipt of a complaint about Library materials, the Director will:
+Reconsideration of MaterialsUpon receipt of a complaint about Library materials, the Library will:

 - Obtain complainant’s name, address and telephone number.